-- Rebuilding two existing Enbridge Gas customer stations, located entirely existing customer on properties. - A new natural gas service pipeline may need to be constructed on the customer's property to connect to the future new customer station (to be determined).
+- Rebuilding two existing Enbridge Gas customer stations, located entirely on existing customer properties. - A new natural gas service pipeline may need to be constructed on the customer's property to connect to the future new customer station (to be determined). - A feeder station to be built near Lakeshore Road West to the east of Winston Churchill Boulevard.

-Preliminary Preferred Route
+Preferred Route

-- Consists of approximately 3.1 km of 6-inch diameter natural gas pipeline. - Starts at Winston Churchill Boulevard and Royal Windsor Drive, will travel along Winston Churchill Boulevard to Lakeshore Road for about 2.2 km. - Turns northeast and travel along Lakeshore Road West for about 0.9 km. - Ends south of one existing Enbridge Gas customer property.
+- Consists of approximately 3.1 km of 6-inch diameter natural gas pipeline. - Starts at Winston Churchill Boulevard and Royal Windsor Drive, will travel along Winston Churchill Boulevard to Lakeshore Road for about 2.2 km. - Ends south of one existing Enbridge Gas customer property.